vleong2332/norstone.github.io/_posts/2017-05-17-how-to-install-a-flat-screen-tv-on-a-stacked-stone-wall.md

   asked all the time is how to hang a flat screen tv on the stone.
 Keep reading our latest blog for the best solution to this quandary and some other tips and tricks we point out along the way.
-date: 2017-05-17 13:10
+date: 2017-05-17 00:00:00 +0000
 ---

-Over the years many of our customers have completed amazing feature walls using our stacked stone [rock panel products](https://www.norstoneusa.com/products/), and on quite a few of those feature walls they choose to hang a flat screen TV.
+Over the years many of our customers have completed amazing feature walls using our [stacked stone rock panel products](https://www.norstoneusa.com/products/stacked-stone-cladding/), and on quite a few of those feature walls they choose to hang a flat screen TV.
 When we first started making our products TVs weren't flat and definitely didn't get hung on a wall, but as technology evolved and our customers pushed the design limits of their entertainment space the question about how to hang a flat screen tv on a [stacked stone wall](https://www.norstoneusa.com/blog/norstone-industry-series-what-is-stacked-stone/) was one we needed to answer.
 Here's a quick “how to” guide for hanging a flat screen TV on a stacked stone wall.

 ## Step 1: Determine the Scope of the Project